Strange fossil assemblage in a chert sample

 cylindrical body of Castracollis

-(or its moult), contrasting to its vicinity and to the big rugged moult
+(or its moult), contrasting to its "dirty" vicinity

 Clearly seen below right is a fragment of a screw-like tube of Nematoplexus, screw